CDNResearchProject/Cache_Optimization/Demo_rig/ReadMe.md

 sudo rsync -xa --progress client/ client2
 ```
 Repeat what was done in the previous section (*Booting up the client Raspberry Pi*), and you will note that you will only edit the same mentioned files from 'client' to 'client2'.
-This process repeats for every additional client added
+This process repeats for every additional client added.

 ---
 ## Connecting to the outside world via the Server